 Looking back over the last year, it’s been a heck of a journey.
 So, wherever you are in your own journey, I just wanted to tell you that it’s ok to say, actually, I need to do something else now, even if no one else knows or understands why.
 And you never know what you can do with the skills you have.”

-I am sure many of us are inspired by Tanya’s story.
+I am sure many of us are inspired by Tanya’s story of changing direction.

 Sharing so openly takes a huge amount of courage so please do consider sharing this post by clicking one or more of the buttons below.